F41zK4r1m/HackTheBox/SteamCloud.md

 ## Kubernetes enumeration:

-Once confirming that there is a kubernetes cluster is running, I have to perform enumeration related to Kubernetes & for any kind of enumeration & exploitation "[Hacktrickz](https://book.hacktricks.xyz)" is always my first choice.
+Upon confirming the presence of a running Kubernetes cluster, the need to perform comprehensive Kubernetes enumeration became paramount.
+In my quest for effective enumeration techniques and exploitation strategies, I turned to the invaluable resource, "[Hacktrickz](https://book.hacktricks.xyz/)".

-While searching for the kubernetes on the website, I didn't found any specific topic related to it but when I checked the write-ups of this box I observed that there was a section of cloud-security which was having the seperate section of "Pentesting Kubernetes" but right now it's not available.
-So, I used web-archive to browse the older version of Hacktrickz & found the section of [Pentesting kubernets](https://web.archive.org/web/20220928002056/https://book.hacktricks.xyz/cloud-security/pentesting-kubernetes/) finally.
+While navigating Hacktrickz, I sought insights on Kubernetes, although I couldn't locate a specific topic addressing this.
+Fortunately, by referencing write-ups for this specific machine, I came across a dedicated section titled "Pentesting Kubernetes," which, regrettably, was no longer available.
+However, leveraging the power of the web-archive, I accessed the older version of Hacktrickz, uncovering the [Pentesting Kubernetes section](https://web.archive.org/web/20220928002056/https://book.hacktricks.xyz/cloud-security/pentesting-kubernetes/).

-I followed some steps & suggested comands in the section of [Pentesting from outside](https://web.archive.org/web/20220927144232/https://book.hacktricks.xyz/cloud-security/pentesting-kubernetes/pentesting-kubernetes-from-the-outside)
+Following the guidance laid out in the section titled [Pentesting from Outside](https://web.archive.org/web/20220927144232/https://book.hacktricks.xyz/cloud-security/pentesting-kubernetes/pentesting-kubernetes-from-the-outside), I embarked on a structured exploration.

-Started with port 8443 but didn't received any different response in comparison of what I already observed earlier.
+Commencing with port 8443, I diligently executed the prescribed commands, only to find no discernible deviation from the earlier observations.

-Next, I checked for port 10250 & checked for metrics, pods & runningpods for which I got clear response:
+Subsequently, my focus shifted to port 10250, where I executed commands to retrieve metrics, assess pods, and inspect running pods, yielding insightful responses:

 ```bash
 curl -k https://steamcloud.htb:10250/metrics #to check for the metrics